Maintaining soil fertility on a farm is the key to superior crop growth, success, and yield.

 Hence, farmers need a reliable method of analysis to identify zones that are both accurate and swift.

 A more effective way to identify zones for soil sampling is to use crop growth.
 This is called directed sampling and it is the method used by Agremo.

 Agremo provides software that is customized for zonal nitrogen analysis.
 Our solutions are based on precision farming methods, where drone imagery is analyzed to get a picture of the variations on a farm.

 Pictures of the crop are taken when it is growing.
-Nitrogen Analysis categorizes the growth into four zones of vegetation:
+Plant Vigor Analysis categorizes the growth into four zones of vegetation:

 - No vegetation

 Farmers can now take 10-15 soil cores within each of these four zones instead of several random areas.
 Each zone can consist of patches scattered in the field and be of various shapes and sizes.
 Software assigns a color to each zone and calculates the total area for each of them.